 International Celestial Reference Frame (ICFR)

-The extragalactic reference frame adopted in 1998 by the International Astronomical Union.
+The International Celestial Reference Frame (ICFR) is an extragalactic reference frame adopted in 1998 by the International Astronomical Union.
 It is defined with respect to 618 remote extragalactic radio sources (mostly quasars) whose positions have been accurately determined using very long baseline interferometry.
 Positions of stars in our galaxy are now tied to the ICFR, as are measurements of Earth's orientation.

 Related category• CELESTIAL MECHANICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact